invertase/react-native-firebase-docs/docs/crashlytics/android.md

 ```

 ?> If you're migrating from Fabric ensure you **remove the `fabric.properties` file** from your android project - if you do not do this you will not receive crash reports on the Firebase console.

+## Report Crash Events

+Crashylitcs has two types of events. **Crash** and **Non-fatal**.
+In order to report Crash events it is necessary to reopen the application so that Firebase can send the report.
+But on Android the app doesn't report Crash type events with debug APK (this APK that is used by react-native run-android command, even if you're not in React Native debug mode), so on Android you need generate a release APK to see Crash report on Firebase Console.
+  1. Open the app.
+  2. Force a crash.
+  3. Reopen the app without crash.
+  4. Wait about 5 minutes for the crash report to appear on the Firebase console.